Right Iliac Fossa Pain

 - Crohn's disease: the most common site for Crohn's disease is the terminal ileum and here it may mimic appendicitis.

-- Mesenteric adenitis: this primarily affects children.
-It is caused by a viral or bacterial infection.
-Adenoviruses, Epstein Barr virus, beta-haemolytic streptococcus, Staphylococcus spp., Escherichia coli, Streptococcus viridans and Yersinia spp. have all been implicated as well as Mycobacterium tuberculosis and Giardia lamblia.
-It may occur in adults but is mostly in those aged under 15.
+- Mesenteric adenitis: caused by a viral or bacterial infection.
+It may occur in adults but is mostly in those aged under 15 years.
 Patients may have a high temperature and there may also be other evidence of a viral infection - eg, enlarged submandibular lymph glands and leukocytosis.
 If laparotomy is performed, enlarged mesenteric lymph nodes will be apparent.

 - Diverticulitis: diverticular disease affects the distal colon more than the proximal colon.
 However, diverticula and inflammation and/or abscesses may occur in the ascending colon.
 Perforation may also occur.